MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office-2010-end-support-roadmap.md

 To help with assessing application compatibility with Microsoft 365 Apps, we recommend using the Readiness Toolkit for Office add-ins and VBA.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your enterprise assess its readiness to move to Microsoft 365 Apps.

 You can download the Readiness Toolkit for free from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?linkid=859119).
-For more information, see [Use the Readiness Toolkit to assess application compatibility for Office 365 ProPlus](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).
+For more information, see [Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps](use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md).

 ## Assess your infrastructure and environment